 And that's it, I'm afraid.
 There's no more from you on the transcript, that's the last I've got.
-I don't know what stopped you talking but I can guess.
+I don't know what stopped you talking, but I can guess.
 They're coming.
 The angels are coming for you.
-So listen to me.
-Your life depends on this - don't blink!
+So listen - they'll be in attack mode now.
+No more killing you nicely no more zapping you into the past - they'll just eat you.
+Your life depends on this: don't blink!
 Don't even blink.
 Blink and you're dead.
 They're fast, faster than you can believe.
 Don't turn your back, don't look away, and don't blink.
 Good luck!

-And the picture freezes.
+And the picture winks out.

-SALLY No, don't, you can't!
+No, don't, you can't!